 Good Day to All!
 Ma-ayong adlaw sa tanan.
 And my thanks to CG.com for this excellent website.
 Salamat CG.com.
 Opinions:

-1. The true Chess World Champions are the holders of the Traditional Title that originated with Steinitz & passed on in faithful succession to Lasker, Capablanca, Alekhine, Euwe, Botvinnik, Smyslov, Tal, Petrosian, Spassky, Fischer, Karpov, Kasparov, Kramnik, and Anand.
+The true Chess World Champions are the holders of the Traditional Title that originated with Steinitz & passed on in faithful succession to Lasker, Capablanca, Alekhine, Euwe, Botvinnik, Smyslov, Tal, Petrosian, Spassky, Fischer, Karpov, Kasparov, Kramnik, Anand, and Carlsen.
 The sacredness of this Title is what makes it so valuable.

 And how does one become the true Chess World Champion?
 In general, by beating the previous Titleholder one on one in a Match!
 Matches are preferred over Tournaments because of the Tradition of the WC Succession & because the chance for pre-arranging a Tournament result is more likely.
 The only exceptions to this rule: